Walter Swennen: Work

 Originally trained as a printmaker, Swennen’s early career revolved around poetry, philosophy, and artistic happenings.
-In the early 1980s, Swennen shifted to painting as his primary means of expression.
+In the early 1980s, he shifted to painting as his primary means of expression.

 Swennen explored and challenged the associative qualities of language, legibility, subjectivity and symbolic meaning, giving his work a personal semiotic quality.
 Central to his practice was his belief in the total autonomy of the artwork.
-Swennen’s work can be construed as having been an ongoing exploration into the nature and problems of painting (its potential and limitations), the fundamental question of what to paint (subject matter), and how (technique).
+His work can be construed as having been an ongoing exploration into the nature and problems of painting (its potential and limitations), the fundamental question of what to paint (subject matter), and how (technique).
 Swennen saw each canvas as an exercise in painting, a place where ‘the artist simultaneously moves, thinks, and acts’.
 His works are akin to thought processes given material form.

-Swennen created without one signature style and employed his background in philosophy, poetry, and psychoanalysis to render his works.
+He created without one signature style, and employed his background in philosophy, poetry, and psychoanalysis to render his works.
 His paintings are devoid of frameworks and perspectival elements, uncoupled from reality and conventional associations.
 To Swennen, painting was both object and subject: a material entity unto itself in which the ‘how’ determines the ‘what'.
-His paintings are not necessarily ‘about’ anything, but if his paintings had a meaning, it would be, in the words of the writer Hans Theys., ‘in a material sense, not in the form of a code that needs to be deciphered.’
+His paintings are not necessarily ‘about’ anything, but if his paintings had a meaning, it would be, in the words of the writer Hans Theys, ‘in a material sense, not in the form of a code that needs to be deciphered.’

 Life and career

 Early years and education

 Swennen was born in Forest, Brussels on 27 February 1946, the second of six children.

 Swennen started painting classes at the age of fourteen while attending the Saint-Louis College in Brussels.
-After high school, Swennen enrolled as a philosophy student at the Saint-Louis University, Brussels but quit after one year and moved on to the engraving department of the Académie Royale des Beaux-Arts.
-In 1967, Swennen became a candidate in Psychology at the Université catholique de Louvain (UCL).
+After high school, he enrolled as a philosophy student at the Saint-Louis University, Brussels but quit after one year and moved on to the engraving department of the Académie Royale des Beaux-Arts.
+In 1967, he became a candidate in Psychology at the Université catholique de Louvain (UCL).
 Swennen received his degree in Psychology in 1973.

 Poetry and happenings

 Swennen began writing poetry and giving live readings around 1965, after his having discovered of the poetry of the Beat Generation.
-Swennen befriended Marcel Broodthaers, who organised artistic happenings and to whom Swennen dedicated the poem Ballade Pop (1965).
-Reading Tristan Tzara’s Dada Manifesto prompted Swennen into a three year long period of ephemeral actions and collaborations: he participated in Au pied de la lettre, a happening centered on the pitfalls of poetic communication, organised and hosted by Broodthaers.
+He befriended Marcel Broodthaers, who organised artistic happenings and to whom Swennen dedicated the poem "Ballade Pop" (1965).
+Reading Tristan Tzara's 'Dada Manifesto' prompted Swennen into a three-year period of ephemeral actions and collaborations: he participated in Au pied de la lettre, a happening centered on the pitfalls of poetic communication, organised and hosted by Broodthaers.

-While studying Psychology at the Université Catholique de Louvain, Swennen organised several politically charged happenings off-campus and also formed the short-lived Groupe Accuse.
-In 1977, Swennen became aProfessor of Psychoanalysis at the École de Recherche Graphique (ERG).
+While studying Psychology at the Université Catholique de Louvain, Swennen organised several politically charged happenings off-campus, and also formed the short-lived Groupe Accuse.
+In 1977, he became a professor of Psychoanalysis at the École de Recherche Graphique (ERG).